 Dynamic disks were developed in conjunction with Veritas software and introduced in Windows 2000 Server.
 At that time, physical disks were limited in size and were prone to failure.
 Dynamic disks let you combine several physical disks into one dynamic volume, and form volumes into RAID 0,1 or 5 configurations, stripe the data, mirror the data and dynamically resize volumes, usually without needing a system reboot.

-However now almost all server disk is supplied behind a RAID controller and you can get this dynamic disk functionality in that controller.
+A lot of server disk is supplied behind a RAID controller and you can get this dynamic disk functionality in that controller.
 The virtualised, striped and RAIDed disk is presented to the Windows system by the RAID controller as a basic disk and then it is much easier to manage at Windows level, especially in a DR situation.
-The general feeling seems to be that it is best to do virtualisation out in the hardware, and not at Windows.

 It's good practice to always back up the hard disk before running DiskPart.